3 key pipe considerations when installing underfloor heating

-If we were to ask you what the biggest change to the plumbing industry has been over recent years, we’re willing to bet half a dozen push-fit installers that you’ll say Underfloor Heating.
+If we were to ask you what the biggest change to the plumbing industry has been over recent years, we’re willing to bet half a dozen push-fit installers would say installing Underfloor Heating.
 Environmental concerns, rising energy prices, and improved heating performance are just some of the reasons why so many people have turned to UFH as a preferred heating solution.

-While this is great news for installers, it also presents a number of challenges when you start to understand the potential issues associated with underfloor heating installation.
-For example, copper is too rigid a material to manoeuvre around corners in the floor, which is an installation requirement of most UFH projects.
+While this is great news for installers, it also presents a number of challenges when you start to understand the potential issues associated with installing underfloor heating.
+For example, copper is too rigid a material to maneuver around corners in the floor, which is an installation requirement of most UFH projects.